Build or Test Your Own Hub

 - React web console.

-- Recorder clients and build scripts.
+- SignalForge CLI recorder runtime and legacy recorder build scripts.

 - Operator documentation, update manifest behavior, and SignalHub federation docs.